Bureaucracy Busting

 Rather than cancel services like Medicaid and SNAP (food stamps) outright, the regime built daunting paperwork hurdles.
-With the shutdown ending SNAP payments Nov1, some people may not realize they have new paperwork in time to meet deadlines.
+While these are particularly relevant to SNAP recipients, others may also find rules are quietly changing.

 SNAP